Breaking Away from the 28-Day Treatment Model

 The 1950s saw a lot of changes in the world of addiction, including the widespread success of Alcoholics Anonymous and the beginnings of acceptance of alcoholism as a disease.
 Prior to this decade, alcoholics were seen as degenerates and were often seen as the lowest of the low in the medical field of any other, potentially co-occurring, mental health or behavioral disorders.

 The U.S. military generally adopted a 30-day treatment model in the 1970s, as thousands of servicemen and women returned from Vietnam with substance use problems.
 In the over 200-page document The DoD Experience in Drug Abuse Programs, this model is explained in detail.
-As practiced, servicemen who “successfully” completed this program were returned to active duty, and those who could not were placed on administrative leave and sent to continue treatment under a Veterans Administration program.
+As practiced, servicemen who “successfully” completed this program were returned to active duty and those who could not be placed on administrative leave and sent to continue treatment under a Veterans Administration program.

-Shift in Substance Abuse
+The Shift in Substance Abuse

 There is plenty of evidence to suggest that the extent and the substances to which people are addicted today is far different from the 1950s, or even the 1970s.
 From the 1950s where alcohol abuse was the most publicly prominent issue, the climate changed in the late 1960s and 1970s as more and more people became addicted to opiates.

 Today in 2017, there are synthetic variables in almost all drug categories, a factor with the potential to subject substance abusers to potentially harsher consequences when using, such as a significantly longer detoxification period than the approximate 4 week timeframe commonly associated with alcohol.